Let's Be Honest, Straight Guys: We All Like Butt Stuff

 Why?

-It’s butters, because it’s my arsehole, so get the fuck away from my arsehole.
+It’s butters, because it’s my asshole, so get the fuck away from my asshole.
 I think it’s to do with male pride, also.
 I think the idea of someone penetrating you in some way doesn’t vibe with a lot of straight guys.
 It’s the ultimate horror, conceptually.
 It’s also a hygiene thing for me.

 VICE: Do you like fingers in your butt during sex?